NZBGet vs. SABnzbd

 - The NZB downloader is responsible for repairing the file.

-- Once the file is assembled and repaired, it is decompressed.
+- Once the file is assembled and repaired, it is decompressed automatically.

 - You can now enjoy your file.

-What makes this not a massive inconvenience, is that the NZB downloader automates the entire process.
+What makes this not a massive inconvenience, is that the NZB downloader does the entire process automatically.
 In effect, all you're responsible for doing is loading the NZB file into your favorite downloader and a few minutes later you have a new file.